atticusofsparta/arweave-classifieds/README.md

   will calculate the highest voted category for the listing, and place it there.
 If no category has a highest approval rating, the original set by the author is used.

-## Geographic Organization
+## Geographic Organization - Regions and sub-regions

 An important part of any classifieds ad is keeping it relevant to the location of the item or service being traded.
-Users can add a GPS location which the app will take and automatically
+Users can add a GPS location which the app will take and automatically place it in an existing region if that region exists, if the region does not exist yet users can add it and earn
+  PST's for doing so.
+The process for this will be submitting gps data to mark the borders of said region.
+Once data is submitted it is registered on the network as a new region and a job order is added to the dao's todo list.
+Dao members can earn PST's for verifying that the region is correct (for example, ensuring new york city is in the new york state region).

 ## Smart listings